zeyadetman/Notes/content/keycloak/handle-https.md

 ---
-title: "Configure the keycloak instance to run on localhost using https on macOS"
+title: "Configure Keycloak instance to run on localhost using https on macOS"
 ---

 ## Prerequisites